 If we make you an offer, you will need to obtain/pass the overall Access to Higher Education Diploma and may also be required to obtain a proportion of the total level 3 credits and/or credits in particular subjects at merit grade or above.

 |BTEC Level 3 Extended Diploma (formerly BTEC National Diploma)||

 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF; OCR) on a case-by-case basis.
 Please contact us for further advice on your individual circumstances.

-34 points overall or 15 at HL including 4 at HL or 5 at SL in a modern European language other than English
+34 points overall or 15 at HL including 4 at HL or 5 at SL in a second language.

 The University welcomes applications from international students.
 Our international recruitment team can guide you on entry requirements.
 See our International Student website for further information about entry requirements for your country.